Introduction

 - Price drop alert

-- New article published
+- New variant available

 Template Variables

-Use placeholders in notification templates
+Use placeholders in notification templates to include product details like name, price, and availability.

-📊 Quick Reference Table - Common Methods
+Quick Reference Table - Common Methods

 | Method | What It Does |